©2021 Greenwich Historical Society | All rights reserved

 We're pleased to welcome visitors to our galleries, grounds and museum store!

 Our staff members are safe and working on cleanup efforts to ensure the safety of our museum and archival collections, and laying the groundwork for a timely remediation and reopening.
-At this time we have made the difficult decision to postpone our upcoming exhibit, Life and Art: The Greenwich Paintings of John Henry Twachtman, due to open October 6, to a date in the future.
+For periodic updates or to contribute to our Emergency Relief Fund, visit our Emergency Relief Page.

-Visitors are invited to tour our Permanent Collection Gallery to see artworks by members of the Cos Cob art colony and other highlights from our museum collections.
-Advanced reservations are recommended.
+Visitors are invited to tour our Permanent Collection Gallery to see a film and artworks by members of the Cos Cob art colony and other highlights from our museum collections.

 The Museum Store